 Mesh 100+: The Gourmet Grinding Standard

 The mesh 100+ standard is what separates home-ground masalas from commercial spice powders.
-At this fineness, the spice surface area increases by 4× — releasing more volatile oils and producing stronger flavour per gram.
+This fineness releases more aroma and produces stronger flavour per gram.

 Mesh 100+